sinan-ozel/pytest-repeated/README.md

 # Introduction

-This is a statistical unit testing plugin for pytest.
-It repeats tests and pass if the underlying test passes a number of times out of a total, or it passes by rejecting the null hypothesis of a one-sided proportion test.
+This is a statistical unit testing plugin for pytest. 📊 It repeats tests and pass if the underlying test passes a number of times out of a total, or it passes by rejecting the null hypothesis of a one-sided proportion test.

-## Purpose
+## Purpose: 🔄📊
 I want to leverage `pytest` for model evaluation in a way that can be readily incorporated into CI/CD flows.

-## The Case For Statistical Unit Testing
+## 🎲 The Case For Statistical Unit Testing
 Originally, unit testing was expected to be completely deterministic.
 That was because computer programs behaved completely deterministically.
 More recently, computer programs started incorporating statistical procedures.